rjseymour66/rjseymour66.github.io/content/en/docs/css/box-model.md

 _Block elements_ have a line break before and below them.
 The user-agent stylesheet sets block elements to `display: block;`.

+- _inline-block_ elements use margin and padding for their height, but behave like inline elements.
+- _div_ is a generic block element that you can use as a container.
+- _span_ is a generic inline element that you can use to group text and other inline elements.

 ### Height and width

 Contents fill the width of their container, then line wrap if thats their behavior.